 Fourteen months after meeting Linda, I landed a job as a computer programmer at an Albuquerque lumber company.
-Advised (correction: warned) by my new employer that I would be drug-tested in Albuquerque prior to my first day of work, before leaving Denver I did a six-day juice fast, confident, albeit with no scientific proof whatsoever, that it would remove any trace of marijuana from my system.
-On the last day of my fast─beyond hunger, my breath sweet, my mind calm and sparkling, my body feather-light and free of the distraction and ordeal of digestion─I arose early, got in my Mercury Lynx, named Little Red, and made a triumphant farewell loop through central Colorado─Fairplay, Buena Vista, Leadville, Minturn, Silverthorne─bidding a grateful goodbye to the Colorado high country that had led me on a circuitous journey to my Southwest.
-Several days later, on a Valentine’s Day morning, Little Red and I headed south on I-25 to Albuquerque.
+Advised (translation: warned) by my new employer that I would be drug-tested in Albuquerque prior to my first day of work, before leaving Denver I did a six-day juice fast, confident, albeit with no scientific proof whatsoever, that it would remove any trace of cannabis from my system.
+(I was an occasional user.)
+On the last day of my fast─beyond hunger, my breath sweet, my mind calm and sparkling, my body feather-light and free of the distraction and ordeal of digestion─I arose early, got in my Mercury Lynx named Little Red, and made a triumphant farewell loop through central Colorado─Fairplay, Buena Vista, Leadville, Minturn, Silverthorne─bidding a grateful goodbye to the Colorado high country that had led me on a circuitous journey to my Southwest.
+Several days later, on a Valentine’s Day morning, Red and I headed south on I-25 to Albuquerque.

 Published by Philip Davis

 Raised in New Jersey, Philip Jay Davis has spent 40 years in the West, 25 of them in the Southwest.
 He has degrees in English from Hobart College and the University of New Mexico.
 Now retired, he has been a factory worker, carpenter’s helper, miner, community service organizer, day-care worker, bookkeeper, cab driver, computer operator and programmer, college instructor, environmentalist, nurse aide, and licensed practical nurse.
 He lives in Albuquerque, New Mexico, with his wife and two dogs.
 This is his first experience with a blog.
 View all posts by Philip Davis